lycorascence/kohya_ss/README.md

                         Calls for the script to load in the model's EMA at float16.
   --ucg
                         Calls for the script to drop a image caption 6% of the time.
-  --dataset_repeats DATASET_REPEATS
+  --unetonly
+                        Required for 12GB VRAM cards.
+Use --seed if you plan to tune the encoder afterwards (you really, really should.)
+  --encoderonly
+                        Required for 12GB VRAM cards.
+RUN AFTER UNETONLY TUNING AND ENSURE YOU USE THE SAME SEED WITH --seed --dataset_repeats DATASET_REPEATS
                         repeat dataset in fine tuning / fine tuning時にデータセットを繰り返す回数 --output_dir OUTPUT_DIR